 How can we end food poverty?

-Anti-poverty campaigners, trade unions and opposition politicians alike have united in calling for the temporary £20 Universal Credit uplift, brought in as an emergency measure at the start of lockdown, to be made permanent and extended to legacy benefits.
+Anti-poverty campaigners, trade unions and opposition politicians united in calling for the temporary £20 Universal Credit uplift, brought in as an emergency measure at the start of lockdown, to be made permanent and extended to legacy benefits.
+The government removed the funding in October 2021 and dismissed calls to extend the scheme.
+With the cost of living rising, the loss of almost £1,040 a year has forced some claimants to choose between heating or food.

-Councils and welfare experts have also made repeated calls for theno recourse to public funds policy to be suspended at least for the duration of the pandemic to reduce the number of migrants pushed into poverty.
+Councils and welfare experts have also made repeated calls for the no recourse to public funds policy to be suspended to reduce the number of migrants pushed into poverty.